Comparisons13 min read

 Try Salesforce

-Salesforce is the category-defining CRM — and look, you already know that.
+Salesforce is the category-defining CRM — and look, you probably already know that.
 It's been the enterprise standard for over two decades, and in 2026 it's more entrenched than ever.
-Powered by Einstein AI, deeply customizable via its Apex development language, and backed by the world's largest CRM app marketplace (AppExchange, with 7,000+ solutions), Salesforce is genuinely in a class of its own for pure configurability.
-Whether that configurability is worth what you'll pay for it is a different conversation — and one we'll have below.
+Powered by Einstein AI, deeply customizable through its Apex language, and backed by the world's largest CRM app marketplace (AppExchange with 7,000+ solutions), Salesforce is in a class of its own for pure flexibility.
+Whether that flexibility is worth what you'll pay is another story — one we'll tackle below.

 Key Features

 • Einstein AI — Predictive scoring, generative AI for sales emails, Einstein Copilot (conversational AI assistant), and Einstein Analytics.
-Genuinely impressive depth, though it requires solid data hygiene to actually sing.
-Garbage in, garbage out applies here more than almost anywhere else.
+It's genuinely impressive in depth, though it requires solid data hygiene to actually work.
+Garbage in, garbage out applies here more than almost anywhere.

 • Sales Cloud Enterprise — Pipeline management, opportunity scoring, territory management, forecasting, and CPQ (Configure Price Quote) integration.

-• Revenue Cloud — Salesforce's end-to-end revenue lifecycle management tool — quoting, billing, subscription management, and revenue recognition in one stack.
+• Revenue Cloud — Salesforce's end-to-end revenue lifecycle management tool — quoting, billing, subscription management, and revenue recognition.
+This is where Salesforce earns its keep if you need it.

 • Data Cloud — Real-time customer data platform that unifies data across sources.
 This is honestly Salesforce's biggest differentiator in 2026 for large enterprises with complex data architectures.
-If you're running 15+ systems that all need to talk to each other, this is where Salesforce earns its keep.
+If you're running 15+ systems that all need to talk to each other, this is where the value lives.

-• Flow Builder — Visual automation tool that handles even deeply complex business logic without requiring developer resources (mostly — emphasis on mostly).
+• Flow Builder — Visual automation that handles even deeply complex business logic without needing developer resources (mostly — key word: mostly).

 • AppExchange — 7,000+ apps.
-If you need a specific integration, it almost certainly exists somewhere in here.
+If you need a specific integration, it almost certainly lives somewhere in here.

 Salesforce Enterprise Pricing (2026)